slint-ui/slint/docs/tutorial/node/src/game_logic_in_js.md

 {{#include main_game_logic.js:game_logic}}
 ```

-Notice that we take a weak pointer of our `mainWindow`.
-This is very
-important because capturing a copy of the `mainWindow` itself within the callback handler would result in a circular ownership.
-The `MainWindow` owns the callback handler, which itself owns a reference to the `MainWindow`, which must be weak
-instead of strong to avoid a memory leak.

 These were the last changes and running the result gives us a window on the screen that allows us
 to play the game by the rules.